top of page

 (sitting up) - within a bed of iron, with three coverlids like lead

-F: My lord (claps hands) - you are in a state of recovery (waves hands)
+F: My lord (claps hands) - you are in a state of recovery! (sobs, gratefully)

-DR: Only by the blessing of God and two glysters are you able to sit up at all - you were much much debilitated Milord - feverish - so you undoubtedly can't remember any of the outrageous statements you made
+DR: Only by the blessing of God and two glysters are you able to sit up at all - you were much much debilitated Milord - feverish - you undoubtedly can't remember any of the outrageous amendments you made to your will

 B(to F): Who is that?
 Is it a coat and breeches dangling o’er a nook?